ILoveStudy/richardresume.io/gong.hanjin_cv.japan.md

 - Familiar with Golang language ecology, flexible use of various golang frameworks

 - Have a lot of practical experience in Golang projects

+## Python knowledge

+### Python basics

+- Familiar with Python language features, make full use of Python language features

+- Have a solid Python language foundation

+- Familiar with Golang language ecology, flexible use of various Python frameworks

+- Have a lot of practical experience in Python projects

 ## Java knowledge